 Media informatics and interactive entertainment, M. Sc.

-Faculty | Applied Computer Sciences and Biosciences |
+Faculty Applied Computer Sciences and Biosciences

-Course of studies | Media Informatics and Interactive Entertainment |
+Course of studies Media Informatics and Interactive Entertainment

-Degree | Master |
+Degree Master

-Academic degree | Master of Science |
+Academic degree Master of Science

-Start | Winter semester |
+Start Winter semester

-Regular study period | 4 Semesters |
+Regular study period 4 Semesters

-computer science media |
+Category computer science

-Type of study |
+Type of study full-time studies

-Course language | german |
+Course language german

-Admission restriction | No |
+Admission restriction No

-Tuition | No |
+Tuition No

-Credits | 120 |
+Credits 120

-Accredited | No |
+Accredited No

-Application portal |
+Application portal Online application

 Curriculum

-The Master program comprises four semesters and includes in the first year the theoretical and practical development of specialized knowledge and related advanced methods, which will be consolidate and adapted during the second year.
+The Master program comprises four semesters and includes in the first year the theoretical and practical development of specialized knowledge and related advanced methods, which will be consolidated and adapted during the second year.

-· Game Production: Competencies in the field of automation, evaluation, player interaction and proceduralization in the area of commercial game production.
+• Game Production: Competencies in the field of automation, evaluation, player interaction, and proceduralization in the area of commercial game production.

-· Interactive data analysis and Deep Learning: Application of artificial intelligence in games and for data analysis in mixed reality for research and industry (autonomous driving, automated and optimized production lines, robot control).
+• Interactive data analysis and Deep Learning: Application of artificial intelligence in games and for data analysis in mixed reality for research and industry (autonomous driving, automated and optimized production lines, robot control).

-· Game Engine development: The ability to evaluate and adapt available frameworks for digital games (game engines) on the market or to implement in-house developments.
+• Game Engine development: The ability to evaluate and adapt available frameworks for digital games (game engines) on the market or to implement in-house developments.

-· IT-Governance: Gives an insight into current developments in the field of blockchain technologies and discusses ethical aspects in the field of digitization.
+• IT-Governance: Gives an insight into current developments in the field of blockchain technologies and discusses ethical aspects in the field of digitization.

 Career prospects

-On the one hand, this includes training as a Media computer scientist 4.0, which combines areas of classical computer science with modern content and presentation / interaction options of Web 4.0.
-On the other hand, for example, creative skills in the field of games for the design, testing and balancing of games are couple with various cutting-edge information technologies.
-Thereby development aspects, production and control processes as well as the experienced immersion in virtual and augmented reality should be improved and optimized.
+On the one hand, this includes training as a Media computer scientist 4.0, which combines areas of classical computer science with modern content and presentation/interaction options of Web 4.0.
+On the other hand, for example, creative skills for the design, testing and balancing of games are coupled with various cutting-edge information technologies.
+You can thereby expect to be able to optimize aspects of development, production, control processes, and the experience of immersion in virtual and augmented reality.

 In addition, this includes the use and adaptation of state-of-the-art methods of artificial intelligence and deep learning to various areas of application in research and industry in large amounts of data (big data).
-Specialists in this field experienced a very high demand in recent years.
+Specialists in this field have experienced a very high demand in recent years.

 Occupational fields and priorities include:

-· Mediacomputer scientist 4.0
+• Mediacomputer scientist 4.0

-· Development, design and balancing of games
+• Development, design, and balancing of games

-· Designer in 2D / 3D and Animation
+• Designer in 2D / 3D and Animation

-· Specialist for professional visual effects (VFX)
+• Specialist for professional visual effects (VFX)

-· Design and development of human-machine interfaces
+• Design and development of human-machine interfaces

-· Development of multimedia and e-learning content
+• Development of multimedia and e-learning content

-· Development of Web content management systems
+• Development of Web content management systems

-· Development of mobile applications
+• Development of mobile applications

-· Development of complex database and software systems for digital media
+• Development of complex database and software systems for digital media

-· Multimedia Information Retrieval, Data Scientist
+• Multimedia Information Retrieval, Data Scientist

-· Application of artificial intelligence for data analysis in big data
+• Application of artificial intelligence for data analysis in big data

-· Project Manager as well as IT and Games Consultant
+• Project Manager as well as IT and Games Consultant

 Admission requirements & Application